 Completion hoped for by 2020.

-Update on meeting with Michael Barratt
+Update on meeting with Michael Barratt of TfL

-– about Highbury Corner.

-Two way working had started over the Easter holiday.
-It will be 6-8 weeks before there will be a cycle track across the station.
+At Highbury Corner two way working had started over the Easter holiday.
+There will subsequently be a period of 6-8 weeks when the cycle track will use the pedestrian arm temporarily.
 The Old Street works would be starting on May 25.

-Co-ordinators meeting
+LCC Co-ordinators meeting

-TfL 2017 infrastructure database; LCC groups will be asked to update this and there will be £1,000 per group for this work.
+Alison reported that TfL had set up infrastructure database in 2017 and LCC groups had been asked if they were interested in updating this and £1,000 would be available to local community projects for each group that took park in this work.
 It was agreed in principle, subject to further details; we would like to see what the database looks like.

-We were urged to respond to the LCC next campaign questionnaire – would the focus be on children and schools or health/air pollution.
+We were urged to respond to the LCC next campaign questionnaire – should the focus be on children and schools or health/air pollution?

-Safeguarding – we should not allow unaccompanied under 18s on rides or events.
+Safeguarding – currently we should not allow unaccompanied under 18s on rides or events.

 There will be more training for marshalls and ride leaders; we are hoping to have some training in North London, possibly combining with neighbouring boroughs.